Python Flow Control: If-else and Loop with practical examples

 This statement always executes

-In the upon example, we have maked a variable named number
+In the upon example, we have maked a variable named number. advertising the test condition,

 number > 0